Artichoke Frittata (Video)

 - 8 eggs

-- 2 T half and half or milk (optional)
+- 2 T half and half

-- salt, pepper to taste
+- salt and fresh-ground black pepper pepper to taste

-- Saute the onion 2-3 minutes.
+- Cook the onion 2-3 minutes.

 - While onions and rosemary are cooking, drain artichokes well, then dice into bite-sized pieces.